MatrixManAtYrService/Righting/TMMC.md

 (8) The size of our Th-open sets is, I believe, a relevant factor in considering "how true" some statement is.
 Consider these three statements: "All wibbles are wobbles," "Harry potter is a wizard," and "The speed of light is constant."
 These are all true statements in some model or another, and indeed theories could be constructed for those models that would allow satisfying explanations of these facts.
 Still, they seem fundamentally different.
 The first example came from an IQ test, the model and associated Th-open set are too small to feel like they have any reality.
 The second one comes from a work of fiction which has its own internal consistency and enough detail to feel like there's a whole world in there.
 As for the third, there's a whole world in here too--the difference in this case may have more to do with where I am.
 It is hoped that TMMC can provide some language to discuss these notions more precisely.

 (9) In my novice understanding of Relativity, this is exactly what Einstein did.
-He wanted to take as axioms that light traveled at a constant speed and in a straight line (barring reflection or refraction), but could not do so because of
+He wanted to take as axioms that light traveled at a constant speed and in a straight line in a vacuum, but could not do so because his platonic realm included theorems that contradict those axioms.
+So, he set aside the troublesome theorems, took his axioms anyway, and built a new theory in the space created by the deletion.
+Or, to take our language out of TMMC, he reinterpreted our notions of time and space around accepted properties of light.

+(10) If TMMC is completed, it would be an interesting exercise to prove that this method of showing independence is equivalent to the method where one finds two models in which the target property is both true and false.

+(11) In this example, it is not clear just how big or small the model in question is.
+This may be an indication that model space needs a bit more structure.